Devonté Hynes

 DH

-In terms of videos, they start to form in my head around the same time but they come to me from the books I’m reading and experiences I’m having that I want to translate into visual material.
-Unlike making music, I have to conceptualize and storyboard on a practical level.
 Whereas with music, I can’t play everything live.
-Most of the time the songs aren’t even in a key, they’ve been run in one key and then have been twisted and I have to relearn the song in a new way, sometimes in an entirely different key.
+Most of the time the songs aren’t even in a key—they’ve been run in one key and then twisted, and I have to relearn the song in a new way, sometimes in an entirely different key.
 [Laughs.]
 And then I’ll find other musicians to help me play the music.
-I think about things I’m a fan of and then think of cultural moments that really excited me when I was younger and then I translate those experiences as well.
+I think about things I’m a fan of, and then I think of cultural moments that really excited me when I was younger, and I translate those experiences as well.

 EO